Novalnet-AG/plentymarkets-payment-integration-novalnet/README.md

 5. You’re ready to go!

 ## License
-See our License Agreement at: <a href= "https://www.novalnet.de/payment-plugins/kostenlos/lizenz"> https://www.novalnet.de/payment-plugins/kostenlos/lizenz </a>
+See our License Agreement at: https://www.novalnet.com/payment-plugins/free/license

 ## Documentation & Support